A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Conclusion

 \section{Conclusion}

-In this work, based on the physical-layer multi-user communication with symbol boundary misalignment, we have proposed a DS-CSMA/CA protocol for OWSCN, which can avoid collision and enhance the overall throughput.
-Furthermore, we have proposed a state transition model for the collision probability and throughput analysis, and for optimizing the initial contention window and partner map.
-Both numerical and simulation results show that the proposed DS-CSMA/CA protocol with the optimal initial contention window and partner map can significantly achieve higher throughput compared with traditional CSMA/CA.
+In this work, based on the physical-layer multi-user communication with symbol boundary misalignment, we have proposed a DS-CSMA protocol for OWSCN, which can avoid collision and enhance the overall throughput.
+Furthermore, we have proposed a state transition model for the collision probability and throughput analysis, and for optimizing the initial contention window and indicator matrix.
+Both numerical and simulation results show that the proposed DS-CSMA protocol with optimal initial contention window and indicator matrix can significantly achieve higher throughput and lower transmission delay than CSMA/CA including that with MPR.